Administration

 keysas-in

-keysas-in daemon is responsible for scanning files in the entry point directory, using an antivirus signature database and producing a sha256 digest for each file.
+keysas-in daemon is responsible for sending file descriptors in the entry point directory.
 The ELF binary is installed under:

 /usr/bin/keysas-in